openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 #### Jack Audio
 {:.no_toc}

 There are no input level GUI controls "out-of-the-box" with Jack audio, so if further control over the input level is desired, the configuration must be updated to include jack-mixer.
-Using jack-mixer programs requires a modified __jack.plumbing__ configuration with connections defined between the openbroadcaster ports, the jack-mixer control and system output.
+Using jack-mixer programs requires a modified __jack.plumbing__ configuration with connections defined between the OpenBroadcaster ports, the jack-mixer control and system output.

 - If using Jack, check that the file `~/.jack.plumbing` ( or `/etc/jack.plumbing`) contains the correct connection definitions.
 - If using Pulse, check the file `~/.pulse/client.conf` is set to enable Pulse to autospawn.